 Every year we track and monitor our collective economic impact.
-NewcastleGateshead Cultural Venues (NGCV) commissioned its fourth annual Economic Impact Assessment from independent consultants, ERS for the year 2011-12.
+NewcastleGateshead Cultural Venues (NGCV) commissioned its fifth annual Economic Impact Assessment from independent consultants, ERS for the year 2012-13.
 This demonstrates the collective impact of the 10 organisations (representing 22 venues in total) on NewcastleGateshead's and North East England's economy.

 We share information about our impact to demonstrate the value of the cultural sector to the region's economy and people.